Originally Posted on 04/12/2019

 What makes these handprint Christmas sugar cookies super fun is that everyone in your family is a part of making them.

-Little ones and big kids get their hands traced.
-Older ones can do it themselves and even decorate!
-Even toddlers and preschoolers can help add some sprinkles or candies.
-Make it a family holiday baking session!
+Little ones and big kids get their hands traced, while older ones can do it themselves and even help decorate.
+Toddlers and preschoolers can help add some sprinkles or candies.
+Make it a family holiday baking session that everyone can get involved in.

-Have fun when making these cookies, a simple and unique way to also talk about how to make homemade sugar cookies.
+Have fun when making these Christmas treats for kids.
+It is a simple and unique way to also talk about how to make yummy Christmas cookies.
 Ask your children if their hands grew or if the cookies shrunk just a tad bit in the oven.
-Their answers are certain to make you smile!
+Their answers are certain to make you smile.

 It’s actually fun for all ages, but definitely toddlers on up (or kids who have the patience to get their hands traced).
 This is because if their hands are too tiny, they won’t bake up quite right.